Click or tap below to view map.

 - Cornell Road, Cedar Hills Boulevard east to the County line

 These areas have high elevations and steep grades.
 During icy and snowy weather conditions, vehicles without traction devices are more likely to be involved in crashes or have difficulty driving on slick surfaces.

 We require traction devices in these areas to improve safety and limit crashes.
 These devices also help cut down on the number of abandoned vehicles, allowing us to plow and sand roads more quickly.

 Snow zones are identified by signs in accordance with ODOT sign standards.

-Snow zone violations are a "secondary offense," meaning that citations will be issued when law enforcement observes motorists disobeying other traffic laws or driving unsafely.
-Motorists involved in crashes or who own abandoned vehicles without traction devices could also receive citations.
-The citations carry fines of up to $160.
+Snow zone violations are a "secondary offense," meaning citations are issued when law enforcement sees travelers disobeying other traffic laws or driving unsafely.
+Travelers involved in crashes, or who own abandoned vehicles without traction devices, could also receive citations.
+The citations carry fines of up to $265, plus towing costs.